 Defining advanced practice

-The ICN also outlined its perspective of the characteristics of advanced practice.
-This work on Scope of Practice, Standards and Competencies of the Advanced Practice Nurse was revised in May 2008.
+The ICN have published the Scope of Practice, Standards and Competencies of the Advanced Practice Nurse and this was revised in May 2008 and is available for purchase here.

-Skills for Health developed the Career Framework for Health in 2006.
-(This has been enhanced by the Scottish Government guidance on the Career Framework, 2009).
-It provides steps on a structured career ladder that can be characterised as level 'benchmarks' to support consistency.
+The Career Framework for Health (click to download document) provides steps on a structured career ladder that can be characterised as level 'benchmarks' to support consistency.

 The framework places the 'Advanced Practitioner' at Level 7, defining advanced practitioners as: